elibretti/Revolutions/README.md

 Style the css and create the “About” sections make sure everything looks perfect and the game is functioning without bugs

 ## Bonuses
-* Create a Polygon Mode  where the mandala renders as a square not a circle
+* Create a Polygon Mode  where the pattern renders as a square not a circle
 * Create a mirror mode which reflects the image in a section down the middle of each section